 Lighting is the single most important differentiating factor between a good photo and a bad photo.
 You’ve probably noticed that your phone camera produces pretty crappy images in artificial light.

-When there’s too little light coming into the camera sensor, photos become blurry and noisy, and the colors get blended together.
-When there’s plenty of light reflecting off your art, the photos are clear, crisp and more true in color to the actual artwork.
+When there’s too little light coming into the camera sensor, photos become blurry and noisy, and the colors blend together.
+When there’s plenty of light reflecting off your art, the photos are clear, crisp, and more true in color to the actual artwork.

 Good light can be easily achieved by taking photos in daylight next to your window.
 If you don’t have a table anywhere near your window, this is something you’ll need to resolve.
-Another alternative is to take photos outside, but not in direct sunlight (overcast sky, or in the shade work best).
+Another alternative is to take photos outside, but not in direct sunlight—overcast sky, or in the shade works best.